eddyluursema/modeltrain/Track/README.md

 My model railroad is drawn with [3D Modelbahn Studio](./images/TrackDesign3D.png) and with [RocRail](./images/TrackDesignRocRail.png).

 3D Modelbahn Studio is not quite perfect.
 Although only library track pieces are used some pieces do not join (two red vertical stripes).

+The final [RocRail-file in XML](./images/plan.xml) to control my modeltrain track is available.